 The Canadian Commercial Corporation is a federal crown corporation and is only the Canadian agency that offers commercial advocacy, collaborative project development, and international contracting expertise to help Canadian businesses secure contracts with foreign governments at the national, state, and municipal level.

-Our International Prime Contractor program is a fee-based program where we sign government to government (G2G) contracts with foreign government buyers for the sale of Canadian solutions.
+Our International Prime Contractor is a fee-based program where we sign government to government (G2G) contracts with foreign government buyers for the sale of Canadian solutions.
+Our U.S. DoD Prime Contractor program is a free program funded by the Government of Canada and supported by the U.S. Government, to help Canadians sell their products, services and solutions to the U.S. military.
 To learn more about CCC and how we can help you, contact us.

 Last updated: August 2022